 Fishing with Duncan & Sons on the Kanektok is an all day event.

-Your Alaskan experience will start with a flight on a twin engine Grumman Goose through the scenic Togiak National Wildlife Refuge (TNWR).
-This flight will be chartered through Fresh Water Adventures, out of Dillingham.
+Your Alaskan experience will start with a flight on a DeHavilland Beaver through the scenic Togiak National Wildlife Refuge (TNWR).
+This flight will be chartered through Papa Bear Adventures, out of Bethel.
 Dave Duncan and Sons has been operating within the TNWR since before it was established in 1982.
 The TNWR is an extremely unique area that provides some of the best fishing and wilderness opportunities available today.
 We should all feel privileged to experience an area that is as unique and unchanged as the TNWR is.

 On the first day of your trip, each